-Anglers who fish in Douglas, Grant, Pope, Stevens and portions of Todd county benefit from the management, habitat and oversight work of the Minnesota Department of Natural Resources' Glenwood area fisheries staff.
+Anglers who fish in Douglas, Grant, Pope, Stevens and portions of Todd county benefit from the fisheries management, habitat protection, and resource allocation oversight work of the Minnesota Department of Natural Resources' Glenwood area fisheries staff.

 Area Fisheries Supervisor Dean Beck and a staff of six full-time employees manage 82 fishing lakes and 180 miles of rivers and streams.
 These waters include popular fishing destinations such as the Alexandria Chain, Osakis, Miltona and Minnewaska and muskellunge waters that include Lobster, Miltona and Oscar lakes.